 How Long Do Panic Attacks Last And What Are the Best Ways To Manage Them?

-Someone who has never had a panic attack may find it hard to comprehend exactly how frightening and intense they can feel.
+Someone who has never had a panic attack may find it hard to comprehend exactly how frightening and intense panic attack symptoms can feel.
 Your heart is pounding out of your chest; you can’t seem to get enough air; the room is spinning around you.
 You may feel like you’re dying, about to pass out, or completely losing your mind.
 One of the most common thoughts is, “how long is this going to last?”
-This article will define panic attacks, their symptoms, how long they last, and the best ways to manage them.
+This article will define panic attacks, panic attack symptoms, how long they last, and the best ways to manage panic attacks and panic disorder.

 What is a panic attack?